-Although we have a trip almost every week in the club's printed programme, both sea and whitewater kayaking are weather-dependent and often the programmed trip is no more than an indicator of the type and difficulty level of the trip we hope to run.
+Although (when pandemic regulations permit) we have a trip almost every week in the club's printed programme, all forms of paddlesport are weather-dependent and often the programmed trip is no more than an indicator of the type and difficulty level of the trip we hope to run.
 Nor do members restrict themselves only to trips listed in the programme - if there's water there will be paddling.
 In general, though, we won't put something in the programme if it is unlikely to be feasible in the type of weather we'd expect at that season.
 This means that from September to April the programme is rich in river trips whilst April to August has an emphasis on sea and lakes trips - the latter being suitable for any type of boat.
 Within each "season" we aim to cater for newcomers with easier trips at the start of the season and harder ones towards the end.
 With sea kayaking, however, we have three bank-holiday long weekends early in the season and these are usually programmed as three- or four-day sea trips, usually in Scotland, so are probably not for absolute beginners to sea kayaking.

-In recent years, most single day trips have been programmed on a Sunday, but there are often easier-grade river trips (or lakes or the sea when rivers are very low in summer) on a Wednesday in the "wet season", too.
+In recent years, the most popular single day trips have been programmed on a Sunday, but there are often easier-grade river trips (or lakes or the sea when rivers are very low in summer) on a Wednesday in the "wet season", too.
 Saturday trips often run, but these are more likely to be trips arranged at shorter notice when it becomes apparent what will be in condition for paddling.
 Those who are keen to keep their hand in paddling rivers through the summer have to take opportunities as and when they arise, so midweek evening paddles are not uncommon if the heavens open.
-A few people can manage midweek daytime trips, and easy rivers on a Wednesday have been a feature for the last couple of years.
-For these and other short notice trips good communications via the mailing list are essential and potential longer trips are often mooted there first.
+We have both single-day and multiday sea trips, the latter either over a weekend or longer trips away.
+For the short notice trips good communications via the mailing list are essential and potential longer trips are often mooted there first.